ConorTC1990/Flowers/README.md

 I was having issues getting background images to work in CSS, I ended up creating different classes per page.
 In future I will look at designing each better and planning my design to be consistent throughout.
 I created a lot of very similar classes on all 4 pages which was not my initial intention.

+I will look at cleaning up my code more often as I found that going through the validator at the end stages of the project actually helped with soving some of my issues which in hindsight I had just been compounding.
                                 Future enhancements

  I would add an online store for click and collect.